 Math Activity – Pattern Machine

 There’s a great website called Talking Math with Kids.
-He used to a product called the Pattern Machine (picture is from his site).
+He used to sell a product called the Pattern Machine.
 You press the button and it pops up.
 Press it again and it stays down.
 (You can make your own by taking a multiplication machine and covering the numbers with stickers.)
 This activity is fun for even little kids to do, and it good for fine motor skill building.
 But it’s also a mathematical thinking tool.
 Kids use it to create and recognize patterns, which just seems like fun to them, but is also training the brain.
 They may try something like all buttons up, or every other button up, or all the buttons in every other row up, or all the buttons on the outside edges up or they might use it to make letter or number shapes with.
 Any way they use it is fine with us – it’s a process oriented activity.

 At the sensory table, we built an apparatus from cardboard and styrofoam to pour brown rice over and through.
 At the water table, we made a PVC frame that we hung funnels from.

 We ask: What’s an engineer?
 Why do they build?
 Discussion leads to the answer that engineers see problem they want to fix, or something that could be improved.
-(Or they think of something that would be really cool to have.)
+(Or they think of something that would be really fun to have.)
 They take on the challenge of building it.

 Talk about Tinkering / the Engineering process – they brainstorm ideas for what they could do, look around to see what supplies they have available to them that might work, build a prototype (and as they build, they usually get more ideas and adjust their original design.
 Then they test it – does it work? does it solve the problem?
 They fix it (“tweak” it) till it works just right, and then show it off.